The Ideal Scottish Castle for your Big Day

-In its heyday, it was the center piece of a 7542 acre estate that dates back to 1492.
-Today it sits in a more modest 130 acres, having been extensively restored in 2009, following a devastating fire in 1975 that left much of the house in ruin.
+In its heyday, it was the centerpiece of a 7542-acre estate that dates back to 1492.
+Today it sits in a more modest 130 acres, having been extensively restored in 2006, following a devastating fire in 1975 that left much of the house in ruin.

 The remarkable renovation project has seen Logie Country House transformed to an exceptionally high standard of fixtures and fittings, elevating the ruin to a warm and cozy luxury Castle complete with open fires and underfloor heating.

-Now a popular venue for weddings in the North-East of Scotland, Logie Country House is the perfect Scottish Castle Wedding Venue for brides looking to make their fairytale come to life.
+Now a popular destination wedding venue for guests from around the world, Logie Country House is the perfect exclusive use Scottish Castle Wedding Venue for brides and grooms looking to make their fairytale come to life.

-The house currently sits in 130 acres that include ancient woodland filled with wild flowers, which are carpeted with snowdrops, daffodils and bluebells as the seasons change.
-Three standing stones dating back thousands of years, carved with weathered Pictish symbols can be found near the Ballroom and are listed as an ancient monument.
+The house currently sits in 130 acres that include ancient woodland filled with wildflowers, which are carpeted with snowdrops, daffodils and bluebells as the seasons change.
+Three standing stones dating back thousands of years, adorned with weathered Pictish symbols can be found near the Ballroom and are listed as a Scottish ancient monument.